 Skin is the largest organ of the human body.
 It is a soft and flexible outer covering of the body performing the functions of temperature regulation, and sensation.
 It also protects the body from microorganisms and associated infections, hence playing a vital role in the immune system of the body.

-Skin basically acts like a somatosensor, reacting to the external stimuli by passing the information to the brain rapidly through neurons.
+Skin basically acts like a somatosensor, reacting to external stimuli by passing the information to the brain rapidly through neurons.
 The skin has many features that scientists have been trying to replicate in the laboratory setting to create better prosthetics and use artificial skin as non-invasive grafts.
 However, most researchers couldn’t show usable results.

 A new study claims to have created an electronic skin